-The RFD contains a desiccant to absorb moisture, because absorption is limited, it is important to make the connections after all other connections are made.
-Leaving the RFD installed on a partially open system may reduce its absorption capacity by allowing it to absorb moisture in free air before the system is sealed.
+Because the RFD contains desiccant to absorb moisture and the absorption is limited, it is important to make the connections after all other connections are made.
+Leaving the RFD installed on a partially open system may reduce its capacity by allowing it to absorb moisture in free air before the system is sealed.
+See "Work Habits."